commercialhaskell/stack/doc/build_command.md

   default `dump-logs` mode is to output the contents of the log files that are warnings.

-### The `stack build --pedantic` flag
+### The `stack build --[no]-open` flag

-Pass the flag to build your project with the GHC options `-Wall` and `-Werror`.
-`-Wall` turns on all warning options that indicate potentially suspicious code.
-`-Werror` makes any warning into a fatal error.
+Default: Disabled

+Set the flag to enable opening the local Haddock documentation in the browser.

-### The `stack build --watch-all` flag
+### The `stack build --[no]-prefetch` flag

-Pass the flag to rebuild your project every time any local file changes (from project packages or from local dependencies).
-See also the `--file-watch` flag.
+Default: Disabled

+Set the flag to enable fetching packages necessary for the build immediately.
+This can be useful with `stack build --dry-run`.

 ### The `stack build --tests-allow-stdin` flag